The Best Gluten-Free Gingerbread Scones

 Step 3: In a smaller bowl, add the wet ingredients.
 Whisk to blend.

-Note: If yours seems very thick when pouring from the bottle, you can warm it by microwaving it for 15 seconds.
+👀 Sandi Says: If the molasses appears very thick when pouring from the bottle, you can warm it in the microwave for 15 seconds.

 Step 4: Pour the wet ingredients into the dry ingredients and mix well.

 Step 5: This is what your gluten free gingerbread scone dough should look like.
-Optional: Wrap it in plastic wrap and chill it in the refrigerator for 30 minutes.
+Optional: Wrap it in plastic wrap and refrigerate for 30 minutes.

 Step 6: Place your dough onto a parchment paper-lined baking sheet.
-Shape it in a circle and press it down.
-I make mine 1 ½ inches thick, but it is a personal preference.
+Shape it into a circle and press it down.
+I make mine 1 1/2 inches thick, but it is a personal preference.

-Use a sharp knife to score cut lines in the dough.
-Do not cut all the way through the dough.
+Use a sharp knife to score the dough about 1/4 of the way through.
+Do not cut through the dough.

 Step 7: Bake at 350º F for 25-30 minutes.
 Actual baking time will vary depending on the thickness of your scones.